ceteri/exelixi/README.md

     ./src/exelixi.py -m localhost:5050 -e 2

-Once everything has been set up successfully, the log file in <code>exelixi.log</code> will show with a line:
+Once everything has been set up successfully, the log file in <code>exelixi.log</code> will show a line:

     all executors launched and init tasks completed